A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Conclusion

-In summary, our work shows that: (i) vortex dipoles on a catenoid follow geodesics classified by a single parameter $\Lambda$; (ii) the full point–vortex Hamiltonian conserves both $H$ and the azimuthal momentum map $J$ for arbitrary throat radius; (iii) Varying negative curvature surfaces like the catenoid admit direct and exchange scattering of dipoles; and (iv) a simple finite–sized dipole model is constructed that yields curvature–corrected self–propulsion and orientation dynamics, explicitly validated by numerics.
-We hope this work will motivate further analytical and numerical studies of vortex matter on curved manifolds, where geometry can be used as a tunable control parameter for vortex transport.
+In summary, our work shows that: (i) vortex dipoles on a catenoid follow geodesics classified by a single parameter $\Lambda$; (ii) the full point–vortex Hamiltonian conserves both $H$ and the azimuthal momentum map $J$ for arbitrary throat radius; (iii) surfaces of varying negative curvature such as the catenoid admit direct and exchange scattering of dipoles; and (iv) a simple finite-sized dipole model yields curvature-corrected self-propulsion and orientation dynamics, explicitly validated numerically.
+We hope this work will motivate further analytical and numerical studies of vortex matter on curved manifolds, where geometry can serve as a tunable control parameter for vortex transport.

 \bmhead{Acknowledgements} We are very thankful to Suryateja Gavva, Naomi Oppenheimer and Haim Diamant.
 R.S is supported by DST INSPIRE Faculty fellowship, India (Grant No.IFA19-PH231).
 Both authors acknowledge support from NFSG and OPERA Research Grant from Birla Institute of Technology and Science, Pilani (Hyderabad Campus).
 K.B. thanks the Undergraduate Summer Program 2026 at the Nordic Institute for Theoretical Physics (Nordita).